lorenzo85/scenarios-ica/ingress-kubernetes/step7/text.md

-Test that the Kubernetes Ingress TLS configuration works correctly by making a request to retrieve all bookings using `https://booking.example.com` on node port `30443`.
+Test that the Kubernetes Ingress TLS configuration works correctly by making a request to retrieve all bookings using `https://booking.example.com` on *NodePort* `30443`.

-Because the endpoint is secure we must pass the certificate authority certificate to curl, so that TLS handshake can be performed correctly:
+Because the endpoint is secure we must pass the certificate authority certificate to *curl*, so that TLS handshake can be performed correctly:

 ```bash